 Broadly speaking, the following are the main pros and cons of egg donation:

-The history of this treatment goes back to 1984, and was specially aimed to those women who have fertility problems due to early menopause, surgery for ovarian cysts, or malignant diseases, and until then saw themselves with the impossibility of becoming pregnant.
+The history of this treatment goes back to 1984 and was especially aimed at those women who have fertility problems due to early menopause, surgery for ovarian cysts, or malignant diseases, and until then saw themselves with the impossibility of becoming pregnant.

 Who is a good candidate?